pantheon-systems/documentation/source/articles/sites/rename-a-site.md

     $ git clone https://github.com/phpmyadmin/phpmyadmin.git

-Alternatively you can download a zip archive of the latest code from the github repository.
+Alternatively you can download a zip archive of the latest code from the Github repository.

 **Note:** A repository for PHPMyAdmin exists on sourceforge but we recommend the github version as you get direct access to the code.

-## Configuring a new MyySQL connection
+## Configuring a New MySQL Connection

 Since version 1.4.2, PHPMyAdmin added support for administration of multiple MySQL servers.
 To create a new connection create a copy of `config.sample.inc.php` and renaming this to `config.php`.